-Learn more about Software Requirement Specifications (SRS).
+(Learn more about Software Requirement Specifications.)

 When it comes to managing software quality, there are many factors that come into play.
 With aspects that often can not be measured with numbers or graphs, this is the part of “quality” that is subjective.
 To begin, you will want to identify the aspects of software quality.
 To do this, you need to address the 5 following questions:

-Maintainability of software.
+- What is my quality?
+This looks at the maintainability of software.
 Is it easy or difficult to work with?

+- What is my risk?
 Reliability of the software.
 How likely is it to fail and do the tests work?

+- Where is my risk?
 Security issues and vulnerabilities of the software.
 Can you identify spots that could result in breaches?

+- Is it good enough?
 Performance and usability quality of the software.
-What does it look like across its entire life cycle?
+What does it look like across its entire lifecycle?

+- Is it done?
 Rate of bug delivery and testability of the software.
 Can you ensure all results meet the criteria of “doneness”?

 Focus on one aspect of the software at a time.
 This will help in “not obstructing your field of view”.

 The following principles or factors are things that can be measured.
 Then use the results to test the quality of your software as it applies to the above quality aspects trying to be achieved.

-How do your file sizes affect your software?
+- Number of lines, files, etc. How do your file sizes affect your software?
 What is the function of the code lines?
 Are your numbers maintainable?

+- Field bugs.
 What are the problems in the already running software?
 How many bugs did you find in production?
 Is your software reliable?
 How many times did it fail over a set period of time?

+- Code churn.
 Why is one part of the code churning more than others?
 Why is it error-prone?
 Is anything in the completion rate standing out?
 Is the code usable once it has churned?

+- Static analysis findings.
 What is consistent about the software?
 How long does it take to fix code?
 Is the software secure in its current standing vs. what has changed?

+- Bug arrival rate.
 How are you finding bugs?
 When did a bug show up?
 Why did you think the software was ready?
 What are the rates at which bugs are coming in?
 How many software releases happened during a period?

+- Performance.
 Does the software code last during updates?
 Is it performing as it should?
 Why isn’t it performing in load, stress, or response testing?
 Do users enjoy it?

+- Test failures.
 Automated and manually, what tests are failing?
 Was a test working and now it is failing?
 What is your failure balance?
 How can testability be improved with technologies?

 Many companies over time have chosen to focus on just a few to determine quality.
 For example, look at Facebook’s practice of weighing greatly on performance and user return.
 No matter what is tested and determined the goal remains the same—to deliver quality software that is worth releasing and valuable to the user.